 Whether you enjoy an occasional cup when you're curled up with a good book, or you're a self-confessed tea addict, there are numerous benefits of tea that will make you feel good about reaching for a second glass.
-Watch the video below to learn about the four biggest benefits of drinking tea.

 Health benefits of drinking tea